percona/pxb-docs/docs/xbcloud-azure.md

 | --azure-endpoint=name        | AZURE_ENDPOINT        | The endpoint allows clients to securely access data                                                                                                                                                                                                                                                              |
 | --azure-tier-class=name      | AZURE_STORAGE_CLASS   | Cloud tier can decrease the local storage required while maintaining the performance.
 When enabled, this feature has the following categories: <br/><br/>Hot - Frequently accessed or modified data <br/><br/>Cool - Infrequently accessed or modified data <br/><br/>Archive - Rarely accessed or modified data |

-Test your Azure applications with the [Azurite open-source emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio).
+Test your Azure applications with the [Azurite open-source emulator :octicons-link-external-16:](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio).
 For testing purposes, the xbcloud binary adds the `--azure-development-storage` option that uses the default `access_key` and `storage account` of azurite and `testcontainer` for the container.
 You can overwrite these options, if needed.

 ## Usage